-What you can’t see in this photo is the wonderful town of L’Ile Rousse itself.
-Just off the beach is the town square surrounded by charming cafés and restaurants where you can sit in the shade of one hundred year old plane trees and watch the world go by.
-The parish church over looks the square in front of which giant date palms provide shade for the occasional game of petanque.
+Just off the beach is the town square surrounded by charming cafés and restaurants where you can sit in the shade of one-hundred-year-old plane trees and watch the world go by.
+The parish church overlooks the square in front of which giant date palms provide shade for the occasional game of petanque.

 Leading off from here are a number of lovely little cobbled streets running parallel to the coast where you’ll find a traditional covered market, more wonderful restaurants, a few souvenir shops and some stylish boutiques.
 Yet more great restaurants can be found on the beach itself.

-The town square plays host to numerous events throughout the year including Fête de La Musique held every 21st June (which is the day I took this photograph last year).
+The square plays host to numerous events throughout the year including Fête de La Musique held every 21st June and occasional antique markets.